Azaze7/Azaze7/README.md

 ## 💽 Course Work

-Below are my ***eight*** most recently completed courses, all of which are relevant to my degree plan:
+Below are my ***ten*** most recently completed courses, all of which are relevant to my degree plan:

 🧑🏽‍💻Software Engineering Requirements 1.
 [CS 4310].

     ~ Methodologies, approaches, and techniques associated with software requirements analysis and definition.
     ~ First semester of a two-semester CAPSTONE project in which students worked with a customer.
     ~ Captured and specified requirements for a real-world application, to be coded in Fall 2024.
+    Role: Team Leader.
+    Grade: [A].

+🧑🏽‍💻Software Reverse Engineering.
+[CS 4310].

+    ~ Methodologies, approaches, and techniques associated with software requirements analysis and definition.
+    ~ First semester of a two-semester CAPSTONE project in which students worked with a customer.
+    ~ Captured and specified requirements for a real-world application, to be coded in Fall 2024.
+    Role: Team Leader.
+    Grade: [A].

+🧑🏽‍💻Software Engineering Requirements 1/2.
+[CS 4310/CS 4311].

+    ~ Methodologies, approaches, and techniques associated with software requirements analysis and definition.
+    ~ Two-semester CAPSTONE project in which students worked with DEVCOM, a civillian contractor for the Department of Defense.
+    ~ Captured and clarified details for a "Software Requirements Specification" [SRS] documnent for INFILTR8, a real-world application with an emphasis on Machine Learning.
     Role: Team Leader.
     Grade: [A].